Nuclear Renaissance/ Bruce Gellerman

 MAN 2: That guy scares me more than anything that’s down there.

 GELLERMAN: The site is now a rusting shambles.
-The cost to build and abandon the reactor: six hundred million dollars.
-But Duke spokesman Tim Petite says times and attitudes have changed, and the old Cherokee site is the perfect place to build an atomic power plant.
+The cost to build and abandon the reactor: $600 million.
+But Duke spokesman Tim Petite says times and attitudes have changed and the old Cherokee site is the perfect place to build a nuclear power plant.

 PETITE: Well, right now we’re estimating that’ll be somewhere between four and six billion dollars, the initial investment in these.